xiaotaozi1127/infra-as-code-assignment/ASSIGNMENT.md

   - Add the correct Lambda permissions to allow API-gateway to invoke its connected Lambda function
 - [Deploy](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/apigatewayv2_deployment) this API-Gateway with [$default stage](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-stages.html)
 - You will create multiple API integrations, API routes and Lambda permissions to invoke the API, you should avoid code duplication.
+- There are no extra DNS requirements in this solution as the API Gateway service provides a public URL which can be used to interact with the solution.

 ### Request-Processing Lambdas